Eliav2/react-xarrows/README.md

 (add console.log("test") line and see!)\
 to reproduce this dev env on your local machine git clone and follow same commands as in [gitpod.yml](./.gitpod.yml).

+Pull requests - please from and to the dev-branch only.

 if you made an improvement that is relevant for most users, you can quickly submit a pull request using the right toolbar.

 ### react-xarrows v2